Generic Name: sufentanil (soo-FEN-ta-nil) (Injection route)

 - Slow heartbeat—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you this medicine in a hospital.
+A nurse or other trained health professional will give you or your child this medicine in a hospital.
 This medicine is given through a needle placed into a vein or into your back (spinal cord).

 Your doctor will check your progress closely while you or your child are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.